 - Consider sharing your testimony one on one or in a small group, so be prepared.

 Some things to consider when you are sharing your testimony.

 - Keep it God-focused and to the point.

 - Be brave and honest!

-- Practice makes perfect.
-Work on being clear with what you are trying to say.
+- Practice your testimony to be clear with what you are trying to say.

 - Think about who your audience is and what they will relate to in your story.

 - Remember – No one can argue your story and what you have experienced.

 Click here to return to the pre-camp volunteers information page.